BYU-PCCL/holodeck/docs/packages/docs/tasks/cup-game-task.rst

 =============

 Calculates reward based on whether the correct cup is touched and whether the ball is touched.

-A reward of 1 is given if the correct cup is touched and no other cups are touched, and a reward of 2 and terminal is given when the ball itself is touched and no incorrect cups are touched.
+* A reward of 1 is given for one tick if the correct cup is touched and no other cups are touched.
+* A reward of 2 and terminal is given when the ball itself is touched and no incorrect cups are touched.
+* A reward of -1 and terminal is given when an incorrect cup is touched.

 The cup game task only works in the CupGame world in the dexterity package.
 The game will not start if a cup game task is not added to an agent.